Why Trade Credit Insurance for Business?

 Less than 1% of Canadian Accounts Receivable are covered by insurance.
 That massive exposure is made up of all of the business-to-business accounts receivable across Canada.
-The potential impact on an individual basis it is even more telling when one considers that AR can form up to 40% of a Canadian business’ assets.
+The potential impact on an individual basis is even more telling when one considers that Accounts Receivable can form up to 40% of a Canadian business’ assets.